SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 ## Examine the database table

 There are multiple ways of viewing your database artifacts on SAP HANA Cloud.
 One would be to use the **SAP HANA Database Explorer** and, of course, the CLI if you don't want to use the UI.
-If you are interested in using the **SAP HANA Database Explorer**, you will find a tutorial in the Further Reading section.
-You should use the CLI today because it is quicker. `#TheFutureIsTerminal`
+If you are interested in using the **SAP HANA Database Explorer**, you will find a tutorial in the **Further Reading** section.
+You should use the CLI today because it is faster. `#TheFutureIsTerminal`

 You have to install the [hana-cli](https://github.com/SAP-samples/hana-developer-cli-tool-example?tab=readme-ov-file#requirements--download-and-installation) first.